 1. Walk around the school grounds

-Walking through the front entry way, the beautiful architecture and vastness of the school will immediately draw your attention.
-The property covers something like 26,500 square meters, making it as large as some modern day universities.
-It feels like a Japanese school for wizards and it’s so fun to get lost in your imagination as you wander around the grounds.
+Walking through the front entryway, the beautiful architecture and vastness of the school will immediately draw your attention.
+The property covers something like 26,500 square meters, making it as large as some modern-day universities.
+It feels like a Japanese school for wizards and it is so fun to get lost in your imagination as you wander around the grounds.

 The architecture throughout the complex is beautiful, and there are even the remains of an astronomical observatory where students could have studied the stars.